mapbase-source/mapbase-model-src/README.md

 ---

-Most of these source files are derived from decompiled Half-Life 2, Half-Life 2: Episode One, Half-Life 2: Episode Two, or Half-Life 2: Deathmatch content.
+Most of these source files are derived from decompiled Half-Life 2, Half-Life 2: Episode One, Half-Life 2: Episode Two, Half-Life 2: Deathmatch, or Left 4 Dead 1 content.

 Crowbar was used to decompile those models.